 What happens at the Professional Conduct Committee stage?

-When a complaint is referred to the Professional Conduct Committee the ARB’s solicitor will prepare a report and a public hearing is held.
-The case will be heard by three people from the Committee – one architect, one member of the public and a solicitor appointed by the Law Society.
+When a complaint is referred to the Professional Conduct Committee the ARB’s Presenter will prepare a report and a public hearing is held.
+The case will be heard by three people from the Committee – one architect member, one lay member and a legally qualified member.

 After hearing the evidence, the Committee will decide whether the architect has behaved in a way that amounts to unacceptable professional conduct or serious professional incompetence (or both).
 It can dismiss the case if it believes there is not enough evidence to support it or that any failings are not serious enough to warrant a disciplinary finding.
 If it does find the architect guilty, it will impose a penalty according to how serious the offence is.